kuriwaki/modern-weighting-2021/README.md

     #> 3 3 [4-Year]        2323 23%
     #> 4 4 [Post-Grad]     1412 14%

-Q: What are the weights that correct for this imbalance?
+Q 1.1: What are the weights that correct for this imbalance?

     #> # A tibble: 4 x 3
     #>               educ     n wt_frac